 The year 1964 saw the completion of my first decade of life on Planet Earth.
 Wow, a whole TEN YEARS old already!
 With that milestone tucked neatly under my belt, I perused the daily calendar as it continued to pass from that of a classic Winter’s scene to the mild, marvelous month of March that had again descended upon the plains of southern Minnesota and my hometown village of Kiester.
 Spring seemed to have regained sway over the ravages of Winter’s iron grip.
-Now, as each day got a bit warmer, we found ourselves playing outdoors with only T-shirts instead of multiple layers of longjohns and insulated clothing that was a necessity during the previous season.
-One could now catch the fragrance in the air of lawns being mowed and our rich farm soils drying in the welcoming rays of sweet sunshine.
+Now, as each day got a bit warmer, we found ourselves playing outdoors with only T-shirts instead of multiple layers of long-johns and insulated clothing that were a necessity during the previous season.
+One could now catch the fragrance in the air of delicious green grass as our lawn was being mowed and our rich farm soils drying in the welcoming rays of sweet sunshine.

-Wide awake now, the amazed little boys that we were, and shivering too, we tippy-toed across the icy feel of the linoleum floor and tried to peer out into the black of the night via John’s frosted bedroom window.
+Wide awake now, we amazed little boys were shivering with chattering teeth as we tippy-toed across the icy feel of the linoleum floor and tried to peer out into the black of the night via John’s frosted bedroom window.
 Our intentions were to get a glance of what in the world had happened to the Spring we enjoyed just hours ago!
-Unable to discern anything that was in the darkness beyond the glass, we quickly scrounged up a number of heavy quilts for John’s bed and then vamoosed our little goosepimpled butts back into the bed to stay warm with each other’s body heat and the blessings of those heavy quilts that now guarded us against the frozen wildness of the night outside.
+Unable to discern anything that was in the darkness beyond the glass, we quickly scrounged up a number of heavy quilts for John’s bed and then vamoosed our little goose-pimpled butts back into the bed to stay warm with each other’s body heat and the blessings of those heavy quilts that now guarded us against the frozen wildness of the night outside.

 John’s mother was an excellent cook!
 For breakfast, on that first blizzard morning, she made us the BIGGEST pancakes I had ever seen in my 10 year old life.
 A single pancake completely covered my large plate.
 That doughy delight must have been ten inches across, at least!
 We slathered those monster cakes with real sweet cream butter made at our local creamery in town.
 Then came the “gallons” of rich maple syrup that had just the right viscosity to make a slow motion ooozing over the pancake pile and slowly dribble to the plate below.
 An utter delight to the taste buds they were.
 To top off this early morning food celebration came a breakfast dessert of fresh strawberries sliced into rich cream.
 Scrumptious, for sure!